 Appoint us as your agent when you apply for a certificate of authority to transact business in North Carolina.
 Sign up for North Carolina registered agent service and file using the forms and instructions in your Client Portal.
 The forms are pre-filled and signed as required by the state.

 Your North Carolina registered agent is your company's appointee to receive documents in legal matters.
-For example, if your business is ever sued, a sheriff or process server will hand-deliver service of process (notice of lawsuit) to the registered agent.
+For example, if your business is ever sued, a sheriff or process server will hand-deliver the notice of lawsuit to the registered agent.
 This is commonly known as “service of process.”
 In most cases, the registered agent must sign to acknowledge receipt.
 For that reason, the registered agent must be physically available during all business hours.

 The physical street address where the registered agent is located is called the registered office.
 It is here that the registered agent should be available during normal business hours to sign for documents.
-In addition, other official government and legal documents (such as notice of annual report) will be mailed to the registered office.
+In addition, many state agencies mail annual report reminders and tax notices to the registered agent.

 Service of process is the procedure of giving legal notice to a party, usually a defendant.
 Typically, notices are accompanied by court documents, such as summons or a lawsuit.
 Service of process is delivered to the registered agent.
 If you are served with a lawsuit, you will have limited time to respond so it is important that you have a reliable agent.

 You must make a filing with the North Carolina Secretary of State - Business Registration Division to appoint a new registered agent for your company.
 In most states, changing your agent is a simple filing.
 Generally, there is a nominal filing fee to change your North Carolina registered agent.